-FLAG targets are calculated using the FLAG sector approach (sector-specific absolute reduction) or the FLAG commodity approach (sector-specific intensity convergence, also known as Sectoral Decarbonization Approach (SDA))11 (see more on the methods in the FLAG Methods Addendum).
+FLAG targets are calculated using the FLAG sector approach (sector-specific absolute reduction) or the FLAG commodity approach (sector-specific intensity convergence)9 (see more on the methods in the FLAG Methods Addendum).
 Intensity pathways are available for 11 commodities: Beef, chicken, dairy, leather, maize, palm oil, pork, rice, soy, wheat, and timber & wood fiber.
 FLAG targets can be expressed on an absolute basis (tCO2e) or intensity basis (for commodity pathways only, e.g., tCO2e/t of fresh weight/m3 solid under bark).
 For companies using the commodity- or intensity-based pathways, no targets are permitted that increase absolute emissions in the target year compared to emissions in the base year.
-The FLAG Tool produces a warning message for intensity targets that would increase absolute emissions.
+The FLAG tool produces a warning message for intensity targets that would increase absolute emissions.
 In these cases, companies must model their targets using the FLAG sector approach instead.